Our itinerary for a relaxing winter weekend in the Tamar Valley

-Our winter weekend trip is aimed at families, staying in the luxurious four-bedroom Mariner’s House, but could easily be adapted to a romantic getaway for a couple, too.
+Our winter weekend trip is aimed at families, staying in either the luxurious four-bedroom Mariners House or spacious Galleon House, but could easily be adapted to a romantic getaway for a couple, too.

 Scroll down to read how we’d spend a winter weekend in beautiful Calstock.

 On a chilly winter evening, nothing could be cosier than a mug of hot chocolate, a good fire and a great film – Mariner’s House has over a hundred for you to choose from.

 Start your weekend with a warm welcome at either Mariner’s House or Galleon House.
 Check in to these homely and welcoming self-catering cottages, and explore the comfortable rooms – and even more comfortable beds.
 If you didn’t have a chance to see the magnificent railway viaduct as you arrived, take a quick walk down to see it in all its glory as the sun sets behind it.

 Locals and tourists alike recommend the Boot Inn (which is just around the corner) for a hearty, delicious pub meal.
 With many five-star reviews on TripAdvisor, and repeatedly described as a “hidden gem”, it’s the perfect way to begin your fulfilling yet relaxing weekend.

 After your meal, head back to the property and light the cosy woodburning stove.
 On a chilly winter evening, nothing could be cosier than a mug of hot chocolate, a good fire and a great film on Netflix.
 Finish up with some board games – also provided – before you all head to bed.